Post-show event surveys - only for lovers and haters right?04-Apr-2019

-Whilst more and more businesses (events included) are turning to online surveys to gauge customer feedback, some still have concerns about the validity of the data if they are planning to use it to inform their event strategy.
+Whilst more and more event planners are turning to online surveys to gauge customer feedback, some still have concerns about the validity of the data if they are planning to use it to inform their event strategy.

 So what does the data say?

-Using a sample of 146,000 attendees who completed post-show surveys, from the database of over half a million survey responses collected by Explori in the last 24 months, we examined the response to the question: how likely are you to recommend the event to a colleague / friend, to find the Net Promoter Scores (NPS)
+Using a sample of 146,000 attendees who completed post-show surveys, from the database of over two and a half a million survey responses collected by Explori in the last 12 months, we examined the response to the question: how likely are you to recommend the event to a colleague / friend, to find the Net Promoter Scores (NPS)

 NPS response is divided into three categories: